Treatments to slow or stop progression of nearsightedness

-- Multifocal contact lenses – are day time contact lenses and typically have circular zones of different prescriptions within the lens to give simultaneous focus of far-distance and close-up objects in the eye.
+- Extended depth of focus (Multifocal Contact Lenses) -are day time contact lenses and typically have circular zones of different prescriptions within the lens to give simultaneous focus of far-distance and close-up objects in the eye.

-- Multifocal eyeglasses – allow children to clearly see far away objects through the top portion of the spectacle lens.
-The bottom portion of the lens contains the reading power, which may control myopia progression by reducing or eliminating the accommodative effort or error associated with myopia.
+- Eyezen (Multifocal) eyeglasses – allow children to clearly see far away objects through the top portion of the spectacle lens.
+The bottom portion of the lens contains the reading power, which may control myopia progression by reducing or eliminating the accommodating effort or error associated with myopia.
 Because myopia usually worsens in children, they may need stronger glasses with heavier lenses year after year.

 Myopia Control Therapy or Vision Reshaping Therapy can help slow the progression of myopia (nearsightedness) in children.